 It’s important to talk with your doctor about how much vitamin B-12 may be right for you.

-The NIH studied the link between hypothyroidism and small intestine problems.
+The NIH the link between hypothyroidism and small intestine problems.
 These problems included an overgrowth of bacteria, such as yeast.
 Probiotic supplements contain live bacteria that can help keep your stomach and intestines healthy.
 Besides supplement forms, fermented food and drink, such as kefir, kombucha, raw cheese, and yogurt contain useful probiotics.

 However, the Food and Drug Administration has not approved the use of probiotics for the prevention or treatment of any condition.
 Talk with your doctor to see if these supplements might help you.